mitch-holm/BuildDict/README.md

 ## Output

-The program generates an XML file in Apple Dictionary format that can be used with the Dictionary Development Kit.
+The program generates an XML file in Apple Dictionary format that can be used with the Dictionary Development Kit, found here: https://github.com/SebastianSzturo/Dictionary-Development-Kit

+## Making the dictionary

+Make desired changes in the sample project plist file(s) and replace the MyDictionary.xml with your new output.xml. `make` should correctly generate the dictionary object, and `make install` will add it to your user Library.
+You may need to change the makefile to match your environment.